Self-testing multipartite entangled states through projections onto two systems: Introduction

 An alternative technique able to positively address these problems is \textit{self-testing} \cite{MY}.
 Contrary to quantum state and process tomography, self-testing is a completely device-independent task.
 It aims to verify that a given quantum device operates on a certain quantum state, and performs certain measurements on it, solely from the correlations it generates.
 The building block for this, as well as for all other device-independent protocols is Bell's theorem \cite{Bell}, which says that correlations violating Bell inequalities do not admit local hidden-variable models.
 Thus, correlations useful for self-testing must be non-local.
 Self-testing was formally introduced by Mayers and Yao \cite{MY}.
 Since then, there has been growing interest in designing self-testing methods \cite{MYS,Wang,Cedric,SASA,jed2}, and studying their robustness \cite{MYS,swap,jed}.
-An important recent development shows that all pure entangled bipartite states can be self-tested \cite{Coladangelo}.
+An important recent development shows that all pure entangled bipartite states can be self-tested \cite{Coladangelo}. {\ivan {As for applications, self-testing methods have successfully been employed in protocols for quantum key distribution \cite{VV14, Miller14}, randomness expansion \cite{Miller14}, and verification of quantum computations \cite{RUV,leash,graph,GWK}}}.